freddyli7/MonkeySimulator/README.md

 Version 1.1

 1. Displaying the entry value at para list after press OK.
-2. Reconstructuring part of methods to decreasing coupling.
+2. Reconstructuring part of methods to decrease coupling.